 We’ve compiled a list of the electric cars that are more affordable to insure and that have been getting rave reviews.
 For instance, BMW is offering incredible leasing incentives that make the all-electric BMWi3 more affordable than you’d think.
-While you will be required to obtain higher liability limits when you lease, your rate will be relatively low compared with other electric vehicles in its class.
-If the price is still too steep for your liking, we added lower price points to the list, like the VW e-Golf and the Fiat 500e.
-American companies are also in on the electric craze, so if you want to buy domestic, Ford makes it our list too.
+While you will be required to obtain higher Liability limits when you lease, your rate will be relatively low compared with other electric vehicles in its class.
+If the price is still too steep for your liking, we added lower price points to the list.
+For example, the VW e-Golf and the Fiat 500e.
+American companies are also in on the electric craze, so if you want to buy domestic, Ford makes it on our list too.
 And our #10 pick is selling so well that Tesla has had to raise money to fund its production demand.

 Tesla’s popularity is reminiscent of early Apple computers so it’s not surprising that this more affordable, electric model is in such great demand.
 This affordable model starts at $35,000 (before incentives) and has the highest safety ratings.
 The Model 3 claims to have the quickest acceleration, the longest range and also boasts that it’s the “safest car ever.”
 The way these cars are selling, it seems that people agree.